WCramRTC/Servlett_Application/README.md

 ```
 ---
 ### *** Test your code : Step 3 ***
-Run your project again, and add `Details.html` like before.
-The webpage should now display the form code from the html we replaced.
+Run your project again, and go to the `Details.html` page again.
+This time enter in data into some of the text boxes and then click the submit button.

+You should be redirected to a new webpage called `FormData.html` and your data should appear.
+This was done with our servlet.

+We'll break down what's happening next.

 ---

-## Step 4 - Testing out your code.
+## Walking through our code